looking back can help us better understand where we are now. In this

 own.
 A look at the decisions made by those who so dramatically

-changed the San Leandro Bay, I hope will lead to a better understanding
+changed the San Leandro Bay, I hope will give us a better understanding

 of our current beliefs -- by way of where they, at least in